-The alliance contract for the Kupittaan kärki partnership project was signed on Monday, 27 March 2023, confirming the transition to the project’s development phase.
+The alliance contract for the Kupittaa partnership project (Kupittaan kärjen kumppanuushanke) was signed on Monday, 27 March 2023, confirming the transition to the project’s development phase.

-“From the point of view of urban development, the Kupittaan kärki partnership project implementing the development of the Turku Science Park is one of the key major projects in Turku.
+“From the point of view of urban development, the Kupittaa partnership project implementing the development of the Turku Science Park is one of the key major projects in Turku.
 Turku Science Park will become a significant hub of work and education, providing a platform for the encounters of both current and future top talents.
-With the Kupittaan kärki overall plan and the new traffic arrangements, the area’s central role as a link between the routes of different modes of transport will increase even further,” says Minna Arve, Mayor of Turku.
+With the Kupittaa Core overall plan and the new traffic arrangements, the area’s central role as a link between the routes of different modes of transport will increase even further,” says Minna Arve, Mayor of Turku.

 A vision for an entirely new district is being created at the one time.